Tamizharasu26/EmployeeDatabaseApplication/README.md

 '*create table employee(id INT primary key auto_increment, name varchar(50), department varchar(50), salary double);*'

-Also make sure you enter the user and password accordingly before working with the application****
+Also make sure you enter the user and password accordingly before working with the application.